lime-j/GenSIRR/README.md

 This aggregates the raw label files under `user_study/raw_user_study_results/` and reports per-method success and failure rates.

+## Acknowledgement

+The author would like to express their gratitude to Google TPU Research Cloud (TRC) for their generous donation of computational resources.

 ## Citation

 If you use this code or checkpoint, please cite: